Pillars of Digital Leadership in Governance

 Inclusive Communication & Citizen Engagement

 Trust is the foundational principle that holds all relationships.
-This is the ideal hinge for government-citizen relationship.
+This is the ideal hinge for the government-citizen relationship.
 Inclusive communication is instrumental in nurturing that trust.
 Government communication must be fast, clear and transparent (especially in developing countries where millions of people are without access to basic literacy).
 The need to communicate a clear vision, policy choices and trade-offs made on the public’s behalf is paramount.

 As Steve Wozniak, Co-founder of Apple Computers Inc. said during the forum — “Think of people as the important element.
 Communication should be inclusive.
 The way to be dynamic is to allow feedback.”